arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Compute Cloud (EC2).md

 ## Elastic IP
 - **Static Public IP** that you own as long as you don't delete it
-- Can be attached to an EC2 instance
+- Can be attached to an EC2 instance (even when it is stopped)
 - Soft limit of 5 elastic IPs per account
 - **Billed as long as you own the IP but not attached it to anything**